 - Implement active ingredients.
 Specific treatments will vary from person to person, but according to dermatologists, the top products for acne-prone skin include retinol and a spot treatment.
 Camp recommends Differin gel, which “helps regulate cell turnover and prevent clogged pores to use at night," along with a 5% benzoyl peroxide to kill acne-causing bacteria, like Clear Skin Spot Treatment from Glo Skin Beauty.
 However, don't use them together—instead, apply the benzoyl peroxide in the morning and the retinol at night a few times a week once you've built up a tolerance.
 When you're first starting out, introduce these ingredients slowly.
 If excessive redness or peeling occurs, consult with a dermatologist.

 - Moisturize.
 It may feel counterintuitive to add more moisture to already oily skin, but because acne treatments can be drying, it’s important to hydrate.
-Why?
-The body can actually signal for the sebaceous glands to produce more oil if it senses that the skin is dry, which can result in more clogged pores or breakouts.
 "For moisturizer, I recommend CeraVe Facial Lotion as it provides hydration and contains ceramides to help support the natural skin barrier without clogging the pores or La Roche Posay Toleriane Double Repair which contains ceramides and niacinamide to help reduce inflammation."

 - Always use SPF.
 "As many anti-acne products can make you more sensitive to the sun, it is important to also commit to sunscreen daily," says Garshick.
 “Elta MD UV Clear is a great option for sunscreen for those with acne-prone skin as it is a zinc-based sunscreen with niacinamide and hyaluronic acid to help calm and hydrate the skin.”